carpentries/governance/code-of-conduct-transparency-reports/2020-04-01-coc-transparency-report.md

 ### Further relevant information

-- BioHackathon CoC
+- The Carpentries CoC was adopted by Virtual BioHackathon Covid-19 2020.
-- Karen World contacted regarding CoC governance as template/inspirastion for trainer governance
+- The CoC committee shared the governance plan with Karen Word who was developing the governance for the Trainer's Team.